Lameguy64/PSn00bSDK/doc/known_bugs.md

   due to the SPU status register being emulated incorrectly.
 They work as expected on other emulators as well as on real hardware.

-`psxcd`:

-- Custom callbacks registered using `CdReadyCallback()` seem to be unstable on DuckStation (and possibly on real hardware), occasionally dropping sectors.

 `psxetc`:

 - `DL_LoadSymbolMapFromFile()`, `DL_LoadDLLFromFile()` and `dlopen()` have been